LWang-Laura/leyaowang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 **Welcome!**

-<p style="font-size:20px;"> I am Leyao(Laura) Wang, a senior student at Vanderbilt University double majoring in Computer Science and Mathematics, with a minor in Data Science.
+I am Leyao(Laura) Wang, a senior student at Vanderbilt University double majoring in Computer Science and Mathematics, with a minor in Data Science.
 I am currently advised by Dr.Tyler Derr at Vanderbilt Network Data Science (NDS) Lab and Dr. Pranam Chatterjee in The Programmable Biology Group(PBG) at Duke University.
-In the past, I was fortunate to work with Dr. Zhijun Yin in the Vanderbilt SPHERE lab.</p>
+In the past, I was fortunate to work with Dr. Zhijun Yin in the Vanderbilt SPHERE lab.

 Research Interests
 ======

  My research interests mainly focus on Natural Language Processing and Large Language Models, including:

 - **Trustworthy AI**: Enhancing the robustness of large language models (LLM) and aligning them with human values through fine-tuning, in-context learning (ICL), retrieval-augmented generation (RAG), etc.